 Manuel Russo used to personally go shopping with his customers to help them plan their meals.
 (Not very scalable!)

-So both Wizard of Oz and Concierge testing provide the value proposition manually without any technology.
+So both Wizard of oz prototyping and Concierge testing provide the value proposition manually without any technology.
 What’s the difference?

 The difference is that in one case, the user knows about the concierge, while the Wizard of Oz is hidden from the user.
 This is a key difference for the user experience.